lindig/ocaml-hyphenate/README.md

     0h0y3p0h0e2n5a4t2i0o2n0
      h y-p h e n-a t i o n

-The first hyphen correspond to hyphenation points with value 3, the second to the point with value 5.
+The first hyphen correspond to the hyphenation point with value 3, the second to the point with value 5.

 Using odd values to indicate hyphenation points is just a convention that is used in TeX's hyphenation patterns.
 Likewise, even numbers are used to discourage hyphenation.
-Since always the maximum is used, it is possible to override decisions but numbers can't cancel each other out.
+Since always the maximum (in function `combine`) is used, it is possible to override decisions but numbers can't cancel each other out.
 The higher the nunber, the stronger the suitability for hypheneation or not.

     <<hyphenate.ml>>=